hantsy/spring-r2dbc-sample/docs/auditing.md

 * `CreatedBy` will be filled when entity data is persisted and user is authenticated.
 * `CreatedDate` will be filled with the timestamp when the entity data is persisted.
 * `LastModifiedBy` will be filled when the entity data is updated and user is authenticated.
-* `LastModifiedDate` will be filled with current timestamp when the entity is updated.
+* `LastModifiedDate` will be filled with the timestamp when the entity is updated.

 ## Create a Repository for the Entity class